Outlaw Religion: A Movement, Not a Monument

 It just needs to be unleashed.

-We don’t bow to the traditions of men—we bow to the Word of God.
+We don’t bow to the traditions of men.
+We bow to the Word of God.
 If your theology can’t hold up to scripture without cherry-picking, twisting context, or hiding behind commentaries, it’s not biblical Christianity.
 It’s religion.

 We believe the Bible is enough.